 - Participation in an IU-sponsored program or course or undertaking activity resulting in credits to be applied toward an IU degree.

-- Fulfilling an internship requirement of a degree program.
+- Fulfilling an internship requirement

 - Presenting a paper at an overseas conference.